axp-knickei/biological-seminar-scraper/README.md

 ### Development Guidelines

-- Follow PEP 8 style guidelines for Python code
+- Follow PEP 8 style guidelines for Python code.
-- Add docstrings to all functions
+- Add docstrings to all functions and classes.
-- Update tests if you add new functionality
+- Update tests if you add new functionality.
-- Update the README.md if you change functionality
+- Update the README.md if you change functionality.

 ## 📄 License